UniqueNetwork/unique_docs/docs/reference/chain/rpc.md

 **Description**

-:question: Gets the list of administrators for the specified collection.
+Gets the list of administrators for the specified collection.

 **Declaration**